EricSwiggers/spyglasstouch/readme.md

 This is my answer to a question on a jQuery Mobile LinkedIn.

 This spyGlass plugin is a simple inner zoom made for touch screens.
 Think of your finger as a magnifying glass.
+You can view a demo [here](http://www.thierryblais.com/spyGlass/index.html).

 To initialize the plugin: